-Sitting on 35,000 square feet of lush greenery is Open Farm Community, a sprawling horticultural hub.
-At its centre is a farm-to-table restaurant, and a small retail store that’s also a coffee, juice and cocktail bar.
-Surrounding these two rustic spaces is a garden brimming with herb and vegetable produce, that will be used to create stunning European-fusion dishes.
-Grab a seat on the timber-decked patio in the back of the restaurant, or park yourself on the colourful terrace for lush garden views.
+Sitting on 35,000 square feet of leafy grounds, Open Farm Community is a sprawling horticultural hub.
+At its centre is a farm-to-table restaurant and a small retail store that’s also a coffee, juice and cocktail bar.
+Surrounding these two rustic spaces, the garden brims with herb and vegetable produce, which are used to create stunning European-fusion dishes in the kitchen.
+Grab a seat on the timber-decked patio in the back of the restaurant, or park yourself on the colourful terrace for sweeping garden views.
 As for post-meal entertainment?
-Wander the grounds, and you’ll find two lawn bowling lanes, a ping-pong table and a sand playground for kids.
+Wander the grounds and you’ll find play areas for kids.

-Tucked within the historic grounds of Gillman Barracks is the Italian-inspired Masons.
-Surrounded by ample greenery, this resto is a great venue to kick back, relax and enjoy signature dishes like the pasta semplice and signature pizzas by Verve.
-Great for gatherings, Masons accommodates up to 24 people at its verandah lounge and 54 at its alfresco area.
+Tucked within the historic grounds of Gillman Barracks lies the Italian-inspired Masons.
+Situated in a black and white bungalow from 1935 and surrounded by ample greenery, the resto is a sweet venue to kick back, relax and enjoy signature hand-made pasta or thin-crust pizza dishes.

 The Green Door

 Kick back and laze your weekends away at The Green Door’s outdoor garden patio.
-The grub here is unabashedly hearty – tuck into pizzas, burgers and grilled meat skewers, and guzzle it all down with drinks like the super-sweet Gummy Bear Margarita, and the delightful Floral Mimosa.
-Bonus: your furry friends are allowed here too.
+The food here is unabashedly hearty – tuck into pizzas, burgers and seafood baskets, and guzzle it all down with cocktails like margaritas, martinis and mojitos.
+Bonus: Your furry friends are allowed here too.

 Sabio by the Sea